flybywiresim/docs/docs/fbw-a32nx/feature-guides/nw-tiller.md

 ### Pedal Disconnect Button

-The tiller handwheel has a button to disconnect any input from rudder pedals or autopilot so that only the tiller handwheel itself controls the nose wheel.
+The tiller handwheel has a button to disconnect any input from rudder pedals to the nose wheel.

 Again Microsoft Flight Simulator does not support this directly so we again reused an existing option to map a key or button to this.